Approximation algorithms for noncommutative CSPs: Introduction

-\paragraph{Acknowledgments.} We thank Michael Brannan, Tarun Kathuria, and Nikhil Srivastava for pointing to us the connection with free probability, and thank Sujit Rao for telling us about $\cut{3}$.
+\paragraph{Acknowledgments.} We thank Tarun Kathuria and Nikhil Srivastava for pointing to us the connection with free probability.
+We also thank Henry Yuen for many valuable comments on the first version of this paper.
+EC is supported by a CGS-D from Canada's NSERC.
 EC thanks Richard Cleve and William Slofstra for their invaluable support; and Archishna Bhattacharyya, Alex Frei, and Romi Lifshitz for helpful discussions.
-HM thanks Harry Buhrman, Omar Fawzi, Igor Klep, Fr\'{e}d\'{e}ric Magniez, Laura Man\v{c}inska, Anand Natarajan, and Renato Renner for their hospitality; and thanks Henry Yuen for many discussions on the topics discussed here.
-Part of this work was done while TS was at the Massachusetts Institute of Technology and was supported by the Hasler Foundation.
-TS specially thanks Anand Natarajan for hosting him during that time and for many valuable discussions.
+HM is supported by DOE NQISRC QSA grant \#FP00010905.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+Part of this work was done while TS was at MIT and supported by the Hasler Foundation.
+TS thanks Anand Natarajan for hosting him during that time.
+TS is supported by the European Union under the Grant Agreement No 101078107, QInteract and VILLUM FONDEN via Villum Young Investigator grant (No 37532) and the QMATH Centre of Excellence (Grant No 10059).